 The Food and Drug Administration (FDA) requires products that are labeled as “gluten-free” to contain less than 20 ppm gluten.

-So where did they get this number?!
-The FDA came up with 20 ppm because there is scientific literature that supports this as a safe amount of gluten for even highly allergic individuals to consume.
+So where did they get this number?
+The FDA came up with 20 ppm because there is scientific literature that supports this isn't enough to cause harm to individuals with celiac disease.
 It's also so difficult to detect anything less than 20 ppm that the FDA did not feel reporting levels lower than this would be reliably accurate.

-Of course some foods that are produced in an allergy friendly facility or have never come into contact with any gluten residue can contain zero ppm.
+Of course some foods that have never come into contact with any gluten residue can contain zero ppm.
 These foods aren’t always labeled because they are naturally gluten free and include many fruits, vegetables, and proteins.

-In fact, if you don’t have an allergy to gluten, it’s not recommended that you avoid it in your diet.
-Research continues to show that gluten filled whole grains have many health benefits including reducing the risk of heart disease, diabetes, obesity, and even some cancers (1,2,3,4,5,6).
+In fact, unless you have one of these health conditions, it’s not recommended that you avoid it in your diet.
+Research continues to show that gluten filled whole grains have many health benefits that include reducing the risk of heart disease, diabetes, obesity, and even some cancers (1,2,3,4,5,6).

 Higher whole grain consumption has even been associated with a decreased risk of total mortality (7).
-These healthy grains are also loaded with important nutrients and may have antioxidant properties to help support the immune system in individuals not allergic to gluten (8,9).
+These healthy grains are also loaded with important nutrients and may have antioxidant properties to help support the immune system in people who do not have celiac disease, non-celiac gluten sensitivity or wheat allergy (8,9).

 A suggestion would be to try starting with a balanced approach that includes lean proteins, heart healthy fats, fruits, vegetables, and whole grains while minimizing refined carbohydrates and sugar.
 These modifications alone can make a world of difference in getting you to just 'feel better' while still maintaining the health benefits whole grains offer.

-Although many whole grain superfoods include gluten, it can also be found in many heavily processed less healthy foods - such as high sugar desserts and refined grains.
-Eliminating these unhealthy gluten options may be why many people can report feeling better off of gluten, even if they don’t have a gluten allergy.
+Although many whole grain superfoods include gluten, it can also be found in many heavily processed, less healthy foods - such as high sugar desserts and refined grains.
+Eliminating these unhealthy gluten options may be why many people can report feeling better after cutting out gluten.

 How to Eat Healthy on a Gluten-Free Diet